theupdateframework/pep-on-pypi-with-tuf/README.rst

 __ https://github.com/theupdateframework/tuf/issues/39

-From our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it to 1024 delegated targets roles, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role (see Figure 1).
+Based on our findings as of the time of writing, PyPI SHOULD split all targets in the *bins* role by delegating it [LV: not clear what 'it' refers to] to 1024 delegated targets roles, each of which would sign for PyPI targets whose hashes fall into that "bin" or delegated targets role (see Figure 1).
+[LV: The following sentence has one or more problems.]
 We found that 1024 bins would result in the *bins* metadata and each of its bins delegated targets metadata to be about the same size (40-50KB) for about 220K PyPI targets (simple indices and distributions).

 It is possible to make TUF metadata more compact by representing it in a binary format as opposed to the JSON text format.
-Nevertheless, we believe that a sufficiently large number of projects and distributions will induce scalability challenges at some point, and therefore the *bins* role will then still need delegations in order to address the problem.
+Nevertheless, we believe that a sufficiently large number of projects and distributions will induce scalability challenges at some point, and therefore the *bins* role will still need delegations in order to address the problem.
 Furthermore, the JSON format is an open and well-known standard for data interchange.
-Due to the large number of delegated target metadata files, compressed versions of *snapshot* metadata SHOULD also be made available.
+Due to the large number of delegated targets' metadata files, compressed versions of *snapshot* metadata SHOULD also be made available.